TV screen technology explained

 Should you buy an 8K TV?

 No, buy a 4K one instead.
-Given that 4K content isn't that widely available, it be will several years before you'll be able to easily watch something in 8K.
+Given that 4K content isn't that widely available, it will be several years before you'll be able to easily watch something in 8K.

 The one potential outlier is the Q9S, with its ability to upscale any content to somewhere near 8K quality.
 If this makes a significant difference to how good standard definition, HD and 4K video look, then it may be worth considering, assuming the TV is anywhere close to affordable.